2.0T BELT DRIVEN Timing Chain Tensioner Failure (B**)

 The website for the class action suit is still up and one can check if your car was covered by entering your VIN number online at the Class Action Suit website, or just click here for the VIN Lookup Page.
 Use this link for the webpage for the old Class Action Suit: TimingChainLitigation.com

 We are not offering any legal advise, we fix cars, not lawyers.
-It should be mentioned that the future can only hold more and more likely failure for each of these defective tensioners.
+It should be mentioned that the future can only hold more and more likely failure for each of these defective timing chain tensioner.
 It is only a matter of time and mileage.
 Frequent oil changes and driving more gently may prolong the life of the tensioner, but we don’t recommend that you do nothing.
 If you have one of these cars and take no action, there is some possibility that your tensioner will break and your engine gets destroyed.

 Once another pile of damaged engines occurs, another class action suit may be filed.
 Understand that we feel that a recall might be merited, but the legal beagles know that the expense would be mountainous, Billions vs. Millions.

 Feel free to call us for your VIN number and chat about your options.
-We are currently offering to remove the rubber plug and inspect the tensioner for $20 so you can have a better idea what may be in store for your engine.
+We are currently offering to remove the rubber plug and inspect the timing chain tensioner so you can have a better idea what may be in store for your engine.
 If we find the old style tensioner and there are more than 4 teeth showing on the adjuster center ram, we highly recommend that you buckle down and replace the tensioner and chain.
 Please take care of this, we are trying to save as many engines from long term failure as we can.

 We are offering a better job than the dealers.
 At Karmakanix, we replace the lower timing chain case cover on every job, because we know that leaving the old one will certainly cause a leak.
 We also disassemble the cam bridge to remove the check valve screen as per the factory TSB, preventing the possibility of a future breakdown.